Robert Mitchum

 Sometimes, coorbitals hang around for awhile:

 2004 GU9 is perhaps the most interesting.
-It measures about
+It measures about2009 BD will be in Earth's neighborhood for awhile,

 200 meters across, relatively large.
 And according to calculations just